vsergeev/u-msgpack-python/README.md

     ```
     >>> # Attempt to unpack { 1: True, 1: False }
-    ... umsgpack.unpackb("\x82\x01\xc3\x01\xc2")
+    ... umsgpack.unpackb(b"\x82\x01\xc3\x01\xc2")
     ...
     umsgpack.KeyDuplicateException: encountered duplicate key: 1, <type 'int'>
     >>>
     ```

-## Notes
+## Behavior Notes

 * Python 2
-  * `unicode` type objects are packed into, and unpacked from, the msgpack string format
+  * `unicode` type objects are packed into, and unpacked from, the msgpack `string` format
-  * `str` type objects are packed into, and unpacked from, the msgpack bytes format
+  * `str` type objects are packed into, and unpacked from, the msgpack `binary` format
 * Python 3
-  * `str` type objects are packed into, and unpacked from, the msgpack string format
+  * `str` type objects are packed into, and unpacked from, the msgpack `string` format
-  * `bytes` type objects are packed into, and unpacked from, the msgpack bytes format
+  * `bytes` type objects are packed into, and unpacked from, the msgpack `binary` format
 * The msgpack string format is strictly decoded with UTF-8.
 An exception is thrown if the string bytes cannot be decoded into a valid UTF-8 string.
-* msgpack arrays are unpacked into Python lists, not tuples
+* The msgpack array format is unpacked into a Python list, not tuple
-* Python floats are packed into the msgpack float32 or float64 format depending on the system's sys.float\_info
+* Python float types are packed into the msgpack float32 or float64 format depending on the system's `sys.float_info`

 ## Testing